frank-ventures/teched-week03-project/README.md

 I dug into the CSS and got the page elements styled nicely and positioned where I wanted.

 I used @Media queries to make the page respond how I wanted to for varying screen sizes, and for mobile.
+I was _very_ happy with the result.

 The JavaScript also listens for screen width and if it's less than 600 pixels, the API will query for 'portrait' images.